rmcbride2121/Infinity-Saga-Guide/README.md

 * What technologies will you use

-  * I'd like to try to use ReactJS
+  * I will use React.js and Bootstrap
   * I might need a database but I don't know anything about that yet
-  * I might use a Maps API like MapBox.io

 ******************************